 the RNTI value used for is the C-RNTI.

-A UE that is configured for operation with carrier aggregation, and indicates support of search space sharing through higher layer parameter searchSpaceSharingCA-UL, and has a PDCCH candidate with CCE aggregation level in control resource set for a DCI format 0_1 having a first size and associated with serving cell , can receive a corresponding PDCCH through a PDCCH candidate with CCE aggregation level in control resource set for a DCI format 0_1 having a second size and associated with serving cell if the first size and the second size are same.
+A UE that

+- is configured for operation with carrier aggregation, and

+- indicates support of search space sharing through searchSpaceSharingCA-UL or through searchSpaceSharingCA-DL, and

+- has a PDCCH candidate with CCE aggregation level in CORESET for a DCI format 0_1 having a first size and associated with serving cell

+can receive a corresponding PDCCH through a PDCCH candidate with CCE aggregation level in CORESET for a DCI format 0_1 or a DCI format 1_1, respectively, having a second size and associated with serving cell if the first size and the second size are same.